Stranded ISS astronauts are getting a new Soyuz to ride home

 Russian space agency Roscosmos has decided to send another Soyuz capsule to the International Space Station to rescue crew stranded by a coolant leak in their return ride.

-The leak in the Soyuz MS-22 craft's coolant system was caused by a micrometeor and was noticed right ahead of a planned mid-December spacewalk that was canceled to address the problem.
+The leak in the Soyuz MS-22 craft's coolant system was caused by a micrometeor and was noticed ahead of a planned mid-December spacewalk that was canceled to address the problem.

 Roscosmos said it was no longer able to ferry crew back to Earth via the craft, as the coolant lost was used to keep the internal cabin of the capsule cool enough to keep astronauts alive during reentry.